How Do You Use A Solid Shampoo Bar?

 3. Rub the bar in both your hands to create some suds.

-4. Apply bar directly to your roots (if necessary, part your hair to get to the roots underneath).
+4. Apply the bar directly to your roots (if necessary, part your hair to get to the roots underneath).

 5. Massage the foamy lather into your whole scalp.